larusion/Getting_and_Cleaning_Data/codebook.md

 FEATURES

-V1:  1..561
+V1:  1...561

-V2:  Variable Names (Duplicated variable names are detected and then corrected by the command
+V2:  Variable Names (Duplicated variable names are detected and then corrected).
-    FEATURES[,2] <- make.names(FEATURES[,2], unique = TRUE)

 ACTIVITY LABELS